iOTMecit/TRADE/Evaluation Scripts/README.md

 It was used to rename py files with the counter structure to avoid file loss due to the py files being the same in some projects.

+## Seperate_Unit_and_Functional_Test.py

+It was used to find and separate unit and functional test cases in both open-source and industrial project codebases.

 ## Simian-Filtering.py

 It was used to obtain unique clones from Simian results.